Polei Kleng Special Forces Camp

 Polei Kleng Special Forces Camp was established in 1966 by the 5th Special Forces Group.
 The camp was located along what is now Route DT 674 about 15 kilometers west of Kon Tum just east of the deep jungle area of Chu Mom Ray which today is a beautiful national park.

 One unique feature of many SF camps was that the indigenous soldiers that US forces lead brought their families within the wire of the camp to live.
-This gave the indigenous forces something to fight bigger than just ideology or financial gain.
-It also bonded the Allied forces with the Montangyard soldiers in a way not seen as often with advisors to ARVN units.
+This gave the indigenous forces something bigger to fight for than just ideology or financial gain.
+It also bonded the Allied forces with the Montagnard soldiers in a way not seen as often with advisors to ARVN units.

 The video below is shot while driving in the Chu Mom Ray National Park west of Polei Kleng.